iii-org/akasha/readme.md

 **Term Frequency–Inverse Document Frequency(tfidf)** is a commonly used weighting technique in information retrieval and text mining.
 TF-IDF is a statistical method used to evaluate the importance of a term in a collection of documents or a corpus with respect to one specific document in the collection.

+**Okapi BM25(bm25)**  (BM is an abbreviation of best matching) is a bag-of-words retrieval function that ranks a set of documents based on the query terms appearing in each document, regardless of their proximity within the document.
+It is a family of scoring functions with slightly different components and parameters.

 ``` python
 ak = akasha.Doc_QA(search_type="merge")